 PDC completed the project using ProSteel, Tekla and StruCad and specifically used ProSteel to model and detail the more complex mechanical items, such as bins, curved trusses, transfer chutes and liner systems.
-With over 110 employees and an experienced team of subcontractors, PDC provides flexibility and capacity to large resource projects to ensure they are delivered in the tight time frames required.

-The firm's 3D modeling process enabled full clash detection in the final design of the Cloudbreak facilities.
+The firm's 3D modeling process enabled full clash detection in the final design of Cloudbreak facilities.
+PDC completed their detailing work in late October 2008 with construction completed early 2009.